Steelstone3/Community-Of-Practise/presentations/when_to_call_code_legacy_code.md

 Alternative implementations and refactoring can be done to the code and provided the tests pass again 99% certainty all will work when you run it for real.

+## Conclussion

-This makes for software that is no longer legacy as we have the confidence to change it.
+Well tested code using the testing pryamid makes for software that is no longer legacy as we have the confidence to change it.

 ## Questions & Discussion